GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Generator
-Generator is an iterable object that can be created by developer using `yield` and `for` loop statement.
-Generator is especially useful due to its absence of memory restrictions, allowing generator to yield infinite number of data.
+A generator is an iterable object that can be created by developers using `yield` and `for` loop statement.
+The generator is especially useful due to its absence of memory restrictions, allowing generators to yield an infinite number of data.

 ```python
 # CREATING THE GENERATOR.